deenuy/Dijkstra-algo-shortest-path/README.md

 # Dijkstra-algo-shortest-path
 Dijkstra's Algorithm for finding shortest path between two cities using PriorityQueues and list nearby cities for given distance k.
-Assumes all distances are non0negative.
+Assumes all distances are non-negative.

 Graph theory is the study of graphs, which are mathematical structures used to model pairwise relations between objects.
 A graph in this context is made up of vertices (also called nodes or points) which are connected by edges (also called links or lines).